 • Performance reporting.
 You don’t get a monthly summary of what’s working.
 You’re flying blind.

 • Any guarantee on leads.
 They’re selling a website, not lead-generation.
-If the site doesn’t bring you leads, that’s not their problem — they delivered the website.
+If the site doesn’t bring you leads, that’s not their problem.
+They delivered the website.

 The $79 product is a website with hosting.
 Calling it “lead generation” is the misleading part.